 BSN: Nursing, Wright State University, 2005.

 Certification: Pediatric Nurse Practitioner, National Board, 2009.

-Shawna M. Hess, RN, MSN, CNP Nurse Practitioner, Division of Neurology
+Shawna M. Hess, MSN, APRN, CNP Nurse Practitioner, Division of Neurology

 Nurse Practitioner, Division of Physical Medicine and Rehabilitation

 Certification: Acute Care Pediatric Nurse Practitioner, Pediatric Nursing Certification Board, 2012.

 Siddharth V. Jain, MBBS, MD Epilepsy Fellow, Division of Neurology